roelfdiedericks/ratbond/README.md

 ratbond uses netlink routing table and interface table monitoring to detect when links are up or down.
 When a link goes down (interface down event), or a default route on a WAN interface disappears (route down event), ratbond removes the interface as a bonding member.

 When the link is restored, and a default route becomes available again the link is added back again into the bond

+In addition to netlink-based link state/route detection, the client and server exchanges HELLO messages every two seconds, and if no HELLO's are received for 10 seconds, a bonded WAN member is considered dead.
+In addition, when a client detects a WAN link as down, it will immediately send a LINKDOWN message to the server over the remaining WAN links.

+The combined link state detection mechanisms allows for sub-second link state detection with 10 seconds being the worst case.

+## <a name="packetscheduling"></a>Packet Scheduling
+ratbond can make use of a round-robin, or consistent (hashed) packet scheduling for balancing packets accross all the bonded WAN members.

+The scheduling mechanism can be selected with the  ```--balance-consistent``` (default) flag, ```--balance-roundrobin```

+Scheduling mechanisms can be mixed (at your own peril) on the server/client side.

+### Consistent hashing
+TCP packets are hashed based on their source port on the client, and their destination port on the server.
+Non-TCP packets are hashed based on the IP source/destination
+Consistent hashing will not load balance accross all links unless there is enough connections/traffic to make the hashing select other bond members.
+It will however allow single TCP sessions to use a consistent path, which helps with packet reordering and throughput.

+Consistent hashing is the default, and recommended mode.

+### Round-robin scheduling
+Packets will simply be round-robin sent via each member of a bonded connection.

+## <a name="httpserver"></a>HTTP Server
+ratbond makes available a single status page, served via HTTP by default on port 8091.
+You can simply visit http://server.ip:8091/status or http://client.ip:8091/status to see some statistics that ratbond normally outputs to it's log.
+This can be used by management applications.
+The output is still a bit text-y but will be json-formatted in future.

+The http server can be disabled with the ```--http-listen-addr=disable``` flag, or an alternative ip:port can be specified such as ```--http-listen-addr=127.0.0.1:9999```

+## Feedback and issues
+This code is early beta, but has been fairly battle tested in my lab setup.
+Occasional crashes are possible.

+Please raise issues on the github issues page, or fork the project and send a Pull Request.